Aquilonifer

 Aquilonifer spinosus is an extinct species of arthropod from the Silurian period.
 It is known from a single fossil specimen found in the Wenlock Series Lagerstätte of Herefordshire, England, in rocks about 430 million years old.
 The 1 cm long specimen is a stem-group mandibulate, not directly related to any living species.
 The many-legged, eyeless adult has ten unusual tethered appendages, interpreted as juveniles attached to the parent, in a unique form and previously unknown brooding behaviour.

+Studies in 2018 and 2022 recovered Aquilonifer as a possible close relative of Pycnogonida and Marrellomorpha, suggesting that the latter is a paraphyletic group, but this result was considered unexpected by the authors of both studies.

 Etymology

 "Aquilone" is Italian for "toy kite", and the suffix "–ifer" means "to carry".
 "Spinosus" means "spiny" in Latin.
 Its discoverers have nicknamed it "the kite runner".